openhwgroup/cva5/examples/zedboard/README.md

 -----
 Tested on Vivado 2018.3 on a Linux System
 ### Building Taiga and Local Memory IP Cores
-In Vivado's TCL Console, change its directory to within the cloned Taiga repository:
+In Vivado's TCL Console, change its directory to **within the cloned Taiga repository**:

     cd <path to Taiga repo location>/Taiga